-Yesterday, I saw a photograph of young Israeli girls writing messages on war missiles on Yahoo.
-I assume, given that these same missiles were intended for Lebanon, that the messages weren't of peace and prosperity for the Lebanese.
-But I wonder if these girls completely understood the implications of the missiles - that, when launched, they will, in all likelihood, kill or maim other little girls, who just happen to be Lebanese.
+Once, there was a photograph that showed young Israeli girls writing messages on war missiles.
+Given that these same missiles were intended for Lebanon, we can assume that the messages weren't of peace and prosperity for the Lebanese.
+But we wonder if these girls completely understood the implications of the missiles - that, when launched, they will, in all likelihood, harm other little girls, who just happen to be Lebanese.

 Empathy seems to be in pretty short order these days, so it probably won't even matter to them.
 Equally appalling is that these sentiments are perhaps as, if not more, rabidly reflected in the opposite camp.
 Spreading hate as adults is vile enough, but to teach it to your own children is unforgivable.

-Perhaps half the troubles in this world would be over if parents gave up saying, "I don't want you to talk, play or associate in any way with them, I won't allow you to get to know them, I don't want you to like them, because, get this straight, they are not like us - they are gooks or kikes or hajis or huns or niggers and so on - everything except people like us".
+Perhaps half the troubles in this world would be over if parents gave up saying, "I don't want you to talk, play or associate in any way with them, I won't allow you to get to know them, I don't want you to like them, because, get this straight, they are not like us".
 The emphasis being on 'Not like us and therefore a whole lot less worthy of inhabiting this planet than we are.'

 Perhaps the world would be a more peaceful place if more emphasis was placed instead on teaching respect, decency, and tolerance - on teaching Ubuntu.
 The word 'Ubuntu' originates from one of the Bantu dialects of Africa, and is pronounced as uu-Boon-too.
 It is a traditional African philosophy that offers us an understanding of ourselves in relation with the world.